 Philip is regularly instructed to act in a variety of commercial disputes, both as sole counsel and alongside leading counsel.
 Recent cases have covered areas as diverse as banking litigation, international breach of trust claims and litigation arising from defective manufacturing equipment.
 Philip also has experience of advising on issues of private international law ranging from the enforcement of foreign judgments to complex jurisdictional and choice of law issues.
 In addition to Philip’s work in the banking and financial services and energy sectors, Philip’s experience includes:

 - Instructed (with Derrick Dale QC) to advise in relation to a dispute concerning an indemnity offered as part of a corporate takeover transaction.

 - Instructed (with Derrick Dale QC) in High Court proceedings concerning claims for breach of contract, breach of directors’ duties and wrongful termination of a director’s appointment.

-- Philip has been instructed in a number of matters relating to the energy sector, including matters concerning the sale and distribution of energy resources.
+Philip has recently been instructed in a number of matters relating to the energy sector.
+Current and recent cases include:

 Professional Regulation and Professional Negligence

-- Philip recently acted for Your Lawyers Ltd (led by Richard Coleman QC) in its recent claim for an injunction to prevent another firm from acting in group litigation proceedings in breach of a non-disclosure agreement: Harcus Sinclair Ltd and another v Your Lawyers Ltd EWHC 2900 (Ch).
+- Acting for Your Lawyers Ltd (led by Richard Coleman QC) in High Court and Court of Appeal proceedings on its claim for an injunction to prevent another firm from acting in group litigation proceedings in breach of a non-disclosure agreement: Harcus Sinclair Ltd and another v Your Lawyers Ltd EWHC 2900 (Ch) and EWCA Civ 335.

 - Boreh v Republic of Djibouti and others EWHC 769 (Comm): Philip was instructed with Timothy Dutton QC for a firm of solicitors in relation to a wasted costs application arising out of alleged misconduct by a solicitor.